What do the words on my rates notice mean?

 Victorian Government charges

-These include the State Government's Fire Services Property Levy, a levy to fund fire services in Victoria.
+These include the Victorian Government's Fire Services Property Levy, a levy to fund fire services in Victoria.

 Rubbish and recycling service charges